cmayen/paila/README.md

 ---

 2025-07-21
 This project is in its infancy, so there will be many changes as areas are completed.
+At the moment this project is in prototpe phase and being developed in a secure environment.
+Further security precautions and checks will be integrated as development progresses.

 ---